 You also have to consider the fact that a dangerous worksite can also injure non-workers.
 Innocent bystanders or people walking near the site could be hurt by falling objects.
 Workers and bystanders alike can file these types of claims.

 - Personal Injury.
-This type of claim works differently from workers’ compensation as you and your attorney will have to show that a third party was negligent and connect it to your injuries.
+This type of claim works differently from workers’ compensation as you and your construction accident lawyer will have to show that a third party was negligent and connect it to your injuries.

 - Wrongful Death.
 Sometimes, an accident causes severe injuries that result in death.
 Losing a loved one in a preventable accident is a terrible thing, but you can seek justice on their behalf.
 These claims are difficult, but they can provide some financial relief and give you space to grieve for your loved one.